Lil' Kim: Career

-In the year of 1994, B.I.G. was instrumental in introducing and promoting the Brooklyn-based group Junior M.A.F.I.A., which included Jones, who adopted the stage name Lil' Kim and was 19 at the time.
-The group's album, Conspiracy, was released to mediocre reviews and moderate sales on August 29, 1995, but debuted at number eight on the U.S. Billboard 200 chart, selling 69,000 copies in its first week of release.
+In 1994, B.I.G. was instrumental in introducing and promoting the Brooklyn-based group Junior M.A.F.I.A.
+Jones, who had adopted the stage name Lil' Kim, was a member of the group.
+The group's debut album, Conspiracy, was released to mediocre reviews and moderate sales on August 29, 1995, but debuted at number eight on the U.S. Billboard 200 chart, selling 69,000 copies in its first week of release.
 Wallace wrote and ghostwrote most of the album's material.
-Three hit singles came from Conspiracy: "Player's Anthem", "I Need You Tonight", and "Get Money".
-The RIAA certified Conspiracy gold on December 6, 1995.
+Three hit singles came from Conspiracy: "Player's Anthem", "I Need You Tonight", and "Get Money“.
+The RIAA certified Conspiracy a Gold album on December 6, 1995.
 "Player's Anthem" and "Get Money" were certified gold and platinum respectively.
-Lil' Kim's increasing popularity as a member of Junior M.A.F.I.A. allowed her to start a solo career shortly after the Conspiracy album was released, and she began working on what would become her debut album Hard Core by late 1995.
+Lil' Kim's increasing popularity as a member of Junior M.A.F.I.A. allowed her to start a solo career shortly after the Conspiracy album was released.
+By late 1995, she began working on what would become her debut album, Hard Core.